weavolutionmage/drachenwald/offices/seneschal/lawproposal1.md

 With thanks in advance for your service, The Law Council

+## Law Proposal Q&A

+[You can meet the Law Council online on Monday 13 July](https://drachenwald.sca.org/events/calendar/#/drachenwald/2020-07-13/drachenwald-law-council-q-a).
+Please drop by with your questions on these draft law proposals.

 # 1 Proposal to change Drachenwald law 7.02.2.1

 ## Reasoning